Northern Lights Marine Air Conditioners and Refrigeration products define the term “World Class”.

 How do I know what type of AC equipment to use?
 How do I determine what size AC system I need?

 The first thing you must do is determine the heat load.
-It is important to make sure you do not underestimate or over estimate the amount of cooling power you need for your new marine AC system.
+It is important to make sure you do not underestimate or overestimate the amount of cooling power you need for your new marine AC system.
 This should be considered for all AC systems, including chilled water as well as direct expansion split HVAC units.

 • If you underestimate the amount of BTU’s needed, you will be very hot, humid, uncomfortable, and unhappy with your system.
 Overestimating, or “oversizing” your AC system will lead to “short cycling”, where the AC system doesn’t have enough time to properly remove the humidity of the vessel.
 This will leave cold, damp air in the cooled areas.

-• The general rule of thumb for choosing the proper marine AC system for your vessel is 14 BTU’s per cubic foot of air conditioned space.
+• The general rule of thumb for choosing the proper marine AC system for your vessel is 14 BTU’s per cubic foot of air-conditioned space.

 • If it is an area that is used often during mid-day, and where lots of sunlight comes in, it may be best to use 16 to 19 BTU’s per cubic foot or more.